How to Find Customers on Reddit with Social Listening

 If your keyword isn't happening often enough, you might want to try different ones or add more communities to your audience.
 If your keyword happens too frequently, you might get "notification fatigue" from all the matches.
 Make sure the results are relevant to what you are looking for.

-3. Plug your product/business as appropriate
+3. Plug Your Product/Business as Appropriate

 Right off the bat, you'll likely see plenty of existing results for your search.
-If you scroll through and find somewhere people are asking for your product, go ahead and write a thoughtful comment and link to your website.
+If you scroll through and find somewhere that people are asking for your product, go ahead and write a thoughtful comment and link to your website.

 Thankfully, promoting in Reddit comments is much less moderated than submissions.
-However, you should still make sure that you're adding more to the community than you take, and only mention your product if it's actually addressing the question/recommendation/problem that the conversation is about.
+However, you should still make sure that you're adding more to the community than you take, and only mention your product if it's addressing the question/recommendation/problem that the conversation is about.

-4. Track the keyword for future mentions
+4. Track the Keyword for Future Mentions

 Being in the right place at the right time on Reddit can really pay off.
 By tracking the keywords that lead to business-relevant conversations, you always have an opportunity to jump into the conversation right when it happens.